COVID-19: Member Resources & Updates 03 October 2022

-Questions related to MPI, disability support, quality of life resources, social security benefits, unemployment insurance, worker's comp, and retirement planning should now be directed to our dedicated representative at The Actors Fund, Emily Lerner Garlick at firstname.lastname@example.org or (323) 330-2417.
+Questions related to MPI, disability support, quality of life resources, social security benefits, unemployment insurance, worker's comp, and retirement planning should now be directed to our dedicated representative at the Entertainment Community Fund, Emily Lerner Garlick at firstname.lastname@example.org or (323) 330-2417.

 Local 600 Hardship Fund

-Members seeking financial assistance may also apply for the Local 600 Hardship Fund, administered by The Actors Fund.
-Once they receive the application, The Actors Fund will reach out to you to continue the process.
+Members seeking financial assistance may also apply for the Local 600 Hardship Fund, administered by the Entertainment Community Fund (formerly The Actors Fund).
+Once they receive the application, the Entertainment Community Fund will reach out to you to continue the process.

 Donate to the Local 600 Hardship Fund